DoHahn/jquery.imgpreload/README.md

     $.fn.imgpreload.defaults =
     {
-        each: null // callback invoked when each image in a group loads , all: null // callback invoked when when the entire group of images has loaded };
+        before: null // callback invoked before the first image loads , each: null // callback invoked when each image in a group loads , all: null // callback invoked when when the entire group of images has loaded };